ashishmverma1/Folder-Synchronizer/README.md

 I take no responsibility if this tool causes any:
 * Data loss
 * A wild fire
-* Or brings upon the Doom's Day
+* Or brings upon the doomsday